How to Break Through Any Revenue Plateau: The 7-Day Constraint Fix for Stuck Operators

 Can you charge more for the same service without losing clients?

-You have identified THE constraint preventing your next revenue level.
+Day 2 output: You have identified the constraint that’s preventing your next revenue level.
 One constraint.
 Singular.
-Not multiple constraints—THE constraint.
+Not multiple constraints—the constraint.

 Day 3: Solution Design (2 hours)